 4.9 Associated materials

-The Museum shall treat grave goods and casts of ancestral human remains in the same manner as ancestral human remains under this policy.
+The Museum shall treat grave goods and casts of Ancestral Human Remains or people in the same manner as Ancestral Human Remains under this policy.

 The community/custodians from the group or area from which the ancestral remains originated shall be involved in deciding what will happen to repatriated ancestral remains.